Pennsylvania Railroad class E44: E50C

 In the late 1960s, General Electric constructed two upgraded 5,000 horsepower (25,000 volt, 60 cycle) units of the same E44 body style (known as E50Cs) for the Muskingum Electric Railroad, a private coal-carrying railroad owned by American Electric Power.
-Until it closed in 2002, MERR shuttled coal in two automated consists from the mine to a powerplant at Relief, Ohio (across from Beverly, OH).
+Until it closed in 2002, Muskingum Electric shuttled coal in two automated consists from the mine to a powerplant at Relief, Ohio.

 History

 The PRR took delivery of 66 E44s between 1960 and 1963.
 They quickly displaced the P5s.
 After the 1968 Penn Central merger, the E44s remained in freight service.
 They passed to the newly formed Conrail in 1976.
 The E44s were retired in 1981 when Conrail discontinued freight electrification.
 NJ Transit acquired some thereafter.
 Amtrak acquired eight E44 units from NJ Transit in June 1987, intending to use them for work train service.
 Although some were painted into Amtrak colors, they were never used due to leaks of PCB-containing coolant from their transformers.
 They were stored at Wilmington, Delaware, and sold in March 1993.